ARTH 331 – Leonardo da Vinci: Unconventional Genius

 Description

-This course is an in-depth study of the drawings, paintings and scientific writings of Leonardo da Vinci (Vinci 1452-Amboise, France 1519) and seeks to define Leonardo’s development as a painter, a draftsman and a scientist.
-The student will become familiar not only with Leonardo’s individual masterpieces, but also with his theoretical ideas on nature and how to represent scientific knowledge in images (Leonardo regarded painting as natural science).
-The nature and significance of Leonardo’s extraordinary achievements as a painter and scientist will be assessed through close comparison of his works and writings with other artists and scientists.
-The student will gain insight in the design process of Leonardo’s painted works through attentive analysis of the preparatory drawings that reveal a close study of cause and effect in nature.
+This course is an in-depth study of the drawings, paintings, and scientific writings of Leonardo da Vinci (Vinci 1452-Amboise, France 1519) and seeks to define Leonardo’s development as a painter, a draftsman, and a scientist.
+The student will become familiar not only with Leonardo’s individual masterpieces but also with his theoretical ideas on nature and how to represent scientific knowledge in images (Leonardo regarded painting as a natural science).
+The nature and significance of Leonardo’s extraordinary achievements as a painter and scientist will be assessed through a close comparison of his works and writings with other artists and scientists.
+The student will gain insight into the design process of Leonardo’s painted works through attentive analysis of the preparatory drawings that reveal a close study of cause and effect in nature.

 Objectives